Streitwise Review: My Experience Using Streitwise

 - Return of capital dividends typically is not taxed.
 A capital dividend basically is when a company pays you a dividend out of shareholders’ equity or paid-in capital (versus being paid out of the company’s earnings).
 This is a nice bonus since your tax liability is going to be lower, allowing you to maximize capital gains in the future.

-While an awesome tax software like TurboTax will typically manage these intricacies for you, it’s good to know what you’re in for regarding taxes and REITs.
+While an awesome tax software will typically manage these intricacies for you, it’s good to know what you’re in for regarding taxes and REITs.
 Now, you can skip this whole fuss if you open up a tax-exempt account (such as an IRA) with Streitwise and let your earnings grow tax-free.

 Who is Streitwise for?